-ITEM IN GSP REGULATIONS DESCRIPTION Costs (§354.44(b)(8)) This management action is currently in the early planning stage.
+ITEM IN GSP REGULATIONS DESCRIPTION The sustainability indicators expected to benefit are groundwater levels, groundwater storage, ground water quality, and depletion of interconnected surface water.
+Benefits and Benefit Evaluation Methodology (§354.44(b)(5)) This management action is currently in the early planning stage.
+Thus, the expected yield of this management action has yet to be determined and will be reported in GSP annual reports and five-year updates when known.
+Evaluation of benefits will be based on analysis of pre- and post-action measurements supported by modeling.
+Measured parameters will include surface water deliveries, groundwater levels, and others to be determined.
+Modeling will be done with the Tehama IHM model used for GSP development.
+Costs (§354.44(b)(8)) This management action is currently in the early planning stage.
 Thus, the anticipated costs of this management action have yet to be determined and will be reported in GSP annual reports and five-year updates when known.
 The proponent would identify funding sources to cover costs as part of development.
 These may include grants, fees, loans, and other assessments.

-4.5.2.4 Incentives for Use of Available Surface Water and Recycled Water
+4.5.2.3.
+Incentives for Use of Available Surface Water and Recycled Water